Kooboo/self-hosted/README.md

 docker run -d -p 80:80 -v /var/lib/kooboo:/data --name kooboo kooboo/kooboo:latest
 ```
 Open the application from browser and register an account to login

-Download

-Windows user may search Kooboo on Microsoft Store and install from there.

-Go to install

 # Linux